 At first glance, a 1.7-oz. jar of Lumin's Charcoal Cleanser doesn’t seem like a lot, especially for a face wash (which we all can tend to use in excess), but a dime-sized amount (I got away with even smaller) once or twice daily could see this concentrated cleanser lasting a while.
 Also, at just $16, it’s still way economical.

 The Body Shop Himalayan Charcoal Purifying Clay Wash: Available at a similar price point, the Body Shop’s Charcoal Purifying Clay Wash ($13) ups the ante on cleansing with the inclusion of clay and anti-bacterial tea tree oil, leaning more towards the acne-afflicted.

-Formula 10.0.6 One Deep Attraction Detoxifying Face Wash: Formula 10.0.6’s Detoxifying Face Wash ($8) has a long name, a decent price, and an ingredients list spiked with willow bark, a natural form of salicylic acid, to provide gentle exfoliation on top of a deep cleanse.
+Formula 10.0.6 One Deep Attraction Detoxifying Face Wash: Formula 10.0.6’s Detoxifying Face Wash ($8) has a long name, a decent price, and an ingredients list spiked with willow bark, a natural form of salicylic acid.
+It provides gentle exfoliation on top of a deep cleanse.

 Herbivore Bamboo Charcoal Detoxifying Soap Bar: For those who are more bar-inclined but still want something gentle enough for the face, Herbivore’s Charcoal Detoxifying Soap Bar ($14) contains just eight ingredients to cleanse and balance.